Epsilon1 Arae

 ε1 Arae is an evolved giant star with a stellar classification of K3 III.
-It is around 74% more massive than the Sun.
-At an age of about 1.7 billion years, the outer envelope of the star has expanded to almost 34 times the Sun's radius.
-It is radiating energy into space at an effective temperature of 4,176 K, giving it the orange-hued glow of a K-type star.
+It is around 63% more massive than the Sun.
+At an age of about 1.8 billion years, the outer envelope of the star has expanded to almost 30 times the Sun's radius.
+It is radiating 347 times the luminosity of the Sun from its photosphere at an effective temperature of 4,302 K, giving it the orange-hued glow of a K-type star.

 ε1 Arae was known as 龜一(spelled as "Guī yī", meaning: "the 1st (star) of Guī") in traditional Chinese astronomy.

 Allen erroneously called it Tso Kang (左更).
 He probably confused the constellation "Ara" with "Ari", as Tso Kang is actually in Aries.